-If you click on the following Link and go to page 25, you will find tips for people with dementia.
+If you click on the following link and go to page 25, you will find tips for people with dementia.
 Page 28 continues with tips for relatives:

 "Heinz B.: 'My father won't accept that he can no longer drive.
 He's a danger to himself and others.
 As soon as I bring up the subject, he becomes stubborn.
 He will never voluntarily give up his beloved car."